arunav7/Arunav_Sr.Frontend-React-Developer/README.md

 Firebase is used for authenticating user.
 Here user can create their account/Signup of Login if they have existing account.
 Email and Password is used for login and signup functionality.

+default email : arunav@abc.com
+default password: 123456

+( Guest can also create their account in signup section )

 2. Styling Frameworks:

 React-bootstrap + bootstrap is used for adding some default styling